TritonDataCenter/rfd/rfd/0086/multiprocess.md

 - `when: {source: "myDb", event: "healthy"}`: wait forever, until the service `myDb` has a healthy instance.
 This service could be in the same container or external.
 - `when: {source: "myDb", event: "stopped"}`: start after the service in this container named `myDb` stops.
 This could be useful for copying a backup of the data off the instance.

+#### Watches

+ContainerPilot will generate events for all jobs internally, but the user can create a `watch` to query service discovery periodicially and generate `changed` events.
+This replaces the existing `backends` feature, except that `watches` don't fire their own executables.
+Instead the user should create a job that watches for events that the `watch` fires.
+A `watch` event source will be named `"watch.<watch name>"` to differentiate it from job events with the same name.

+#### Ordering

 Each job, health check, or watch handler runs independently (in its own goroutine) and publishes its own events.
 Events are broadcast to all handlers and a handler will handle events in the order they are received (buffering events as necessary).
 This means events from multiple publishers can be interleaved, but events for a single publisher will arrive in the order they were sent; e.g. a handler won't receive a `stopped` before a `stopping`.
 (In practice, handlers will receive messages in the same order as all other handlers but this isn't going to be an invariant of the system in case we need to change the internals later.)

+#### Example

 In the example below, we have a Node.js service `app`.
 It needs to get some configuration data from the environment in a one-time `setup` job.
 The Node app has to make requests to redis and a database.
 The app can gracefully handle a missing redis but can't safely start without the database (this is an intentionally arbitrary example).
 We also need a consul-agent job to be running so that we can get the configuration for all of the above.